 *Subject to opinion.

 The length of the surgery is dependent on the type of anaesthesia and the technique used.
 Chin implant surgery or augmentation usually takes one hour.
-This depends on the extent of work required and if you have decided to have more than one procedure done.

-The incision is normally inside the mouth, along with the crease that joins your lower lip and gum.
+The incision is normally inside the mouth, along the crease that joins your lower lip and gum.
 Absorbable sutures will close the incision.